phreezer/i3g-preszler-services/README.md

 # [Some Component - jQuery plugin](http://i-3global/) #

->A jQuery Plugin by i3 Global
+>A jQuery Plugin by i3 Global developed by Marcus Heath Showalter

 Main features: